-Criteria E7(i) E7(ii) E7(iii) E7(iv) Principal features ocipal features Open arable land Dominated by Astonbury Wood, open arable to north Open arable land Key boundaries defining parcel Railway and A602 Enclosed by A602 and Astonbury Wood Defined by Astonbury Wood to the east and south west and a track to the north.
+Criteria E7(i) E7(ii) E7(iii) E7(iv) Principal features Open arable land Pastoral and woodland Dominated by Astonbury Wood, open arable to north Open arable land Key boundaries defining parcel Railway and A602 Enclosed by A602 and Astonbury Wood South west and a tra- to the north.
 Defined by Aston Lane to the west, Astonbury Lane to the east and a track to the south.
 Effect of development on openness and purposes of GB Limited because of enclosure Limited Incursion into open countryside Incursion into open countryside Effect of development on visual amenity of the countryside/ locality Limited, but a gateway site to Stevenage requiring careful landscaping treatment.
 Limited because of enclosure Potentially significant Potentially significant Relationship with existing development pattern Extension of Stevenage Not related Not related Partially related to Aston immediately to the north.

-Criteria E7(i) E7(i) E7(ii) I E7(iv) Effect of development on the landscape setting/character of a settlement Bragbury End would lose its current modest separation from Stevenage.
-None None Forms part of the southerly setting of Aston.
+Criteria E7(i) E7(ii) E7(iii) E7(iv) Effect of development on the landscape setting/character of a settlement development on the landscapelose its current modest separation from Stevenage.
+None Forms part of the southerly setting of Aston.
 Constraints None Flood risk associated with Stevenage Brook Astonbury Wood (LWS?)
 None Landscape sensitivity and capacity (Halcrow 2006 study) Moderate sensitivity & moderate capacity Moderate sensitivity & moderate capacity High sensitivity & low capacity High sensitivity & low capacity Recommendation Release to Stevenage boundary Release to Stevenage boundary Retain Retain In principle development area (60% of parcel area) and capacity @ 35dph 14ha 490 dwellings 8.4ha 294 dwellings NA NA

 Parcel Recommended for release?
 Reasoning/Caveats E7(i) ✓ (Local Plan) Well contained land which currently helps to contain the south eastern edge of Stevenage, but the release of which, to Stevenage Borough boundary, would not damage the purposes of the Green Belt in this location.
-E7(ii) √ (Local Plan) Well contained land with limited connection to the wider countryside which could be released without damage to the overall purposes of the Green Belt in this location E7(iii) × Forms part of open countryside - development would have to be part of a wider arc.
+E7(ii) ✓ (Local Plan) Well contained land with limited connection to the wider countryside which could be released without damage to the overall purposes of the Green Belt in this location E7(iii) × Forms part of open countryside - development would have to be part of a wider arc.
 E7(iv) × Forms part of open countryside and the settings for the southern edge of Aston.